 How to Get Rid of Rats

-The first step in rat control is to identify the species you are dealing with.
-The second is a thorough inspection of your home, this inspection will help determine where to place the rat traps and rat bait.
+The first step in rat control is identifying the species you are dealing with.
+The second is a thorough inspection of your home, which will help determine where to place the rat traps and bait.
+Once you have completed these steps, you have two main treatment options for rats: poisoning them or trapping them.

 How to Get Rid of Rats